Mid-Atlantic Freight

-Mid-Atlantic Freight was an American charter airline based in Greensboro, North Carolina, USA.
-It operates charter overnight freight feeder services.
+Mid-Atlantic Freight was an American charter airline based in Greensboro, North Carolina, United States.
+It operated charter overnight freight feeder services.
 Its main base was Piedmont Triad International Airport, Greensboro.

 History

 The airline was established on 1 January 1990 and started operations on 1 February 1990.
 It was set up as a sister company of Atlantic Aero with common management and has 8 employees (at March 2007).